elf4j/elf4j-provider/README.md

 ## User Story

-As an application developer using ELF4J for logging, I want to have the option of using a runtime log service provider that natively implements the ELF4J [API](https://github.com/elf4j/elf4j#service-interface-and-access-api).
+As an application developer using ELF4J for logging, I want to have the option of using a runtime log service provider that natively implements the [API and SPI](https://github.com/elf4j/elf4j#service-interface-and-access-api) of ELF4J.

 ## Prerequisite